Joseph-Programming/Web-Development-Assignment-1/README.md

 # Web-Developement
-Contained within this repository are my assignments completed during my time at college.
-This includes HTML, CSS and Javascript.
+Contained within this repository is my assignment completed during my time at college.
+This includes HTML and CSS.

 This specific webpage was designed to show off my learnings within the year attending my computer programming course at DCU.